motor-admin/motor-admin-rails/README.md

 ![Settings UI](https://user-images.githubusercontent.com/5418788/119263883-90708780-bbe9-11eb-9f9f-f76fed0b7f27.png)

-Everything in the admin panel can be configured using intuitive settings UI, which can be opened via the icon in the top right corner.
+Everything in the admin panel can be configured using the intuitive settings UI, which can be opened via the icon in the top right corner.

-Data displayed on the resource page can be completely custimized via [SQL queries](#sql-queries) and [dashboards](#dashboards) attached to the resource as a tab.
+Data displayed on the resource page can be completely customized via [SQL queries](#sql-queries) and [dashboards](#dashboards) attached to the resource as a tab.
 Usually, queries used to display resource data should contain `{{resource_name_id}}` [variable](#sql-queries).

 ### Custom Actions